Turkey says Syria on "knife-edge," may cut power

 However, ending a supply route that began in 2006 would send a strong symbolic message about its disapproval and willingness to impose further sanctions.

-Turkey is Syria's largest trading partner with bilateral trade worth $2.5 billion in 2010, and investments by Turkish firms in Syria reaching $260 million, Turkish data shows.
+Turkey is Syria's largest trading partner with bilateral trade worth $2.5 billion (1.5 billion pounds) in 2010, and investments by Turkish firms in Syria reaching $260 million, Turkish data shows.

 But Turkey now hosts and meets with the main Syrian opposition and has given refuge to defecting Syrian soldiers.
 It has also thrown its full support behind an Arab League decision to suspend Syria.